Demon Copperhead: Plot

 Damon Fields is born to a single teenage mother in a trailer home in Lee County, in the Appalachian Mountains of Virginia.
-He is nicknamed "Demon Copperhead" for his red hair, inherited from his Melungeon father who drowned at a watering hole called the Devil's Bathtub.
-Throughout the book Demon is fascinated with the ocean and longs to see it one day.
+He is nicknamed "Demon Copperhead" for his red hair, dark skin and light eyes, inherited from his Melungeon father who drowned at a swimming hole called the Devil's Bathtub.
+Throughout the book, Demon is fascinated with the ocean and longs to see it one day.
 Demon spends much of his time with their neighbors, Mr. and Mrs. Peggot, who are raising their grandson Matt Peggot (nicknamed Maggot).
 Maggot and Demon are the same age and become best friends.

-When Demon is in elementary school, his mother begins a relationship with a cruel trucker named Stoner.
+When Demon is in elementary school, his mother begins a relationship with a trucker named Stoner, who becomes abusive.
 One summer, the Peggots take Demon on a trip to Knoxville, where he meets and is captivated by Maggot’s aunt June and her adopted daughter Emmy.
-While he was away his mother married Stoner, whose behavior becomes even more abusive.
+On Demon’s trip to Knoxville, his mother marries Stoner, whose behavior becomes even more abusive.
 She relapses into her former drug addiction and ODs.
 Stoner pays for her to be sent to rehab and Demon is put in short-term foster care.

-His foster home is at Creaky Farms, run by Mr. Crickson who fosters another three young people; Fast Forward, the quarterback for the Lee High School Generals football team, Swap-Out, who is mentally ill, and Tommy, who bonds with Demon over their shared love of drawing.
+His foster home is at Creaky Farms, run by Mr. Crickson who fosters another three young boys; Fast Forward, the quarterback for the Lee High School Generals football team, Swap-Out, who is mentally ill, and Tommy, who bonds with Demon over their shared love of drawing.
 The living conditions are squalid and Crickson forces the foster kids to assist with farm work, including tobacco harvesting.
-Highly popular Fast Forward holds influence over the other foster children, introducing them to drugs.
+Highly popular Fast Forward holds influence over the other foster children, introducing them to drugs and pressuring them to give him money.

-Demon's mom ODs for the second time on oxycontin, and dies.
-Demon returns for the funeral and then spends Christmas with the Peggots, joining them on another trip to Knoxville.
-June has decided to move back to Lee County due to her colleagues demeaning her for being a 'redneck'.
-Demon leaves Creaky Farms and is sent to stay with another neglectful foster family, the McCobbs.
-He is able to save some money by working for Mr. Ghali, a Dalit immigrant from India, who runs a garbage disposal operation (and suspected meth lab) out of a gas station.
+Demon's mom, now pregnant, overdoses on oxyContin for the second time and dies.
+Demon returns for the funeral and spends Christmas with the Peggots, joining them on another trip to Knoxville.
+June has decided to move back to Lee County due to her colleagues in Knoxville demeaning her for being a 'redneck'.
+Demon begs the Peggots to adopt him, but they apologize and tell him their old age makes it impossible.
+A heartbroken Demon leaves Creaky Farms and is sent to stay with another neglectful foster family, the McCobbs, where he largely goes hungry and is made to feel like a financial burden.
+He is able to save some money by working for Mr. Ghali, a Dalit immigrant from India, who runs a garbage disposal operation (and implied meth lab) out of a gas station.
+Demon, now in fifth grade, remains neglected at home and is mocked at school for his unkempt appearance and bad smell.
+The McCobbs are forced to move due to financial issues.
+Demon runs away to avoid another foster placement.